Raunak-Sarmacharya/kcn-seniors-docs/docs/troubleshooting/error-logs.md

 ## Understanding WordPress Error Logs

-Error logs are essential tools for diagnosing problems on the KCN Seniors website.
+Error logs are essential tools for diagnosing problems on the website.
 This guide explains how to access, read, and interpret various types of error logs to identify and resolve issues.

 ## 📍 **Types of Error Logs**